ShiroHusin/Entropy_Simulation/README.md

 $$\large \frac{p_{i}}{p_{j}}= \large e^{\dfrac{\epsilon_{j}-\epsilon_{i}}{kT}}$$

 In this case the probability fraction tells us the probability that something is at state i divided by state j is equal to all the other stuff.
-After doing a bunch or reading, I decided that this concept is useful in solving my problem.
+After doing a bunch of reading, I decided that this concept is useful in solving my problem.
 However, it isn't all that clear on how am I going to apply this.
 For instance the fractions don't seem to help very much in explicity changing the probabilities.
 After much debate, I decided to do a little bit of a hack.
 This might be completely illegal to do but I decided to modify the equation to be:

 $$\large p_{j}= \large e^{\dfrac{8-\epsilon_{j}}{T}}$$